gitbls/RPiVNCHowTo/README.md

 *Should you use /usr/bin/vncserver or this method?* If you have never typed into a terminal on Linux, `vncserver` was made for you.
 On the other hand, if you're moderately comfortable working with the Linux bash command line and are able to make simple file edits, the method documented here is a much efficient.

-## Installing onto Raspbian Full
+## Installing onto RasPiOS Full

-Full Raspbian comes with the realvnc-vnc-server package installed.
+Full RasPiOS comes with the realvnc-vnc-server package installed.
 You can remove it or not.
 Then execute the following commands:

 * `sudo apt-get install tigervnc-standalone-server tigervnc-common xfonts-scalable xfonts-100dpi xfonts-75dpi`